divarvel/slides-template/slides.md

 # Title that should be centered but is not because of notes

 ::: notes
-| notes that are displayed because the right flag is added to the header
+| notes that are displayed because the right flag is added to the pandoc
-| contents
+| invocation.
+The leading `|` character allows to preserve line breaks,
+| that's convenient in notes
 :::

----